henrythemes/jekyll-bootstrap-theme/introngs1509/labs/resequencing-analysis.md

 java -Xmx2g -jar /sw/apps/bioinfo/picard/1.69/kalkyl/MarkDuplicates.jar INPUT=<input bam> OUTPUT=<marked bam> METRICS_FILE=<metrics file>
 ```

-Note that you need to feed it an \&lt;input bam\&gt;, which should be your realigned BAM from before, and you need to specify an output, the &lt;marked bam&gt; which will be a new file used in the following steps.
+Note that you need to feed it an &lt;input bam&gt;, which should be your realigned BAM from before, and you need to specify an output, the &lt;marked bam&gt; which will be a new file used in the following steps.
 There is also a &lt;metrics file&gt;, which is a output text file.
 We will take a look at that now.